QuadballUK: Previous competitive structure

 The first British Quidditch Cup (BQC) was held on 9–10 November 2013, at University Parks in Oxford, England with 16 teams competing.
 The host team, Oxford's Radcliffe Chimeras, won the trophy, beating Avada Keeledavra in the final with Bangor's Broken Broomsticks placing third.
 The second BQC was held at Wollaton Hall and Deer Park, Nottingham on 7–8 March 2015 and was won by Southampton Quidditch Club 1.

 QuadballUK operated a "Challenge Shield" league event which ran 2014–2015.
 This competitive format was phased out in 2015 in favour of two regional competitions.

 From 2015 until 2019, QuadballUK ran the Northern and Southern Cups regional tournaments as singular 2 day fixtures at the start of the season which were open to any team that applied to play.
 The format consisted of round-robin group play on the first day followed by 2 knockout tournaments on the second day, with the top 2 teams from each group competing in a "champions" bracket and the rest playing in a "consolidation" bracket.
 The 2019 tournaments had a slightly different structure which removed the full knockout tournaments in favour of a "ranking bracket" stage followed by a "play-in" stage.
 The tournaments were used for qualify teams for EQC (spots were distributed equally between the two regions) and the British Quidditch Cup (spots were distributed proportionately to the number of teams competing in the region), with seeding for BQC also being based on the results of the tournaments.

 The Development Cup was first introduced in 2017 with the first tournament being won by Liverpool's "Liverpuddly Cannons".

 At the end of the season, the British Quidditch Cup was run as a 32 team tournament with the top teams as decided by regionals invited to compete.
 On day one of the tournament the teams were split into 8 groups of 4 where they would compete in a round robin.
 Day 2 followed the same "champions bracket"/ "consolation bracket" knockout structure seen in Northern and Southern Cups.
 BQC's final standings were used to rank all teams in attendance alongside seeding next season's regionals.

 In 2021, QUK introduced the current season format which includes a split between university and community teams (previously all teams competed in the same events).
 The new UK-wide Community League was formed as an equivalent tournament for community teams to the new university-only Northern and Southern Cups.
-The British Quidditch Cup was changed to its current state as a 24 team tournament, with 12 university and 12 community teams competing in separate flights.
+The British Quadball Cup was changed to its current state as a 24 team tournament, with 12 university and 12 community teams competing in separate flights.